Innopsis director Michael Bowyer takes stock as the healthcare sector prepares for the launch of the Health and Social Care Network in March this year

 Health and Social Care Network different to other frameworks

 HSCN differs from other government frameworks such as G-Cloud in that it is not a framework that suppliers need to bid for.
 Suppliers of both network and communications services simply need to abide by the service and obligations standards.
 Services can then be procured through a number of routes or frameworks, such as RM1045.
-There are currently around 20 suppliers who have expressed strong interest in working towards HSCN compliance and we expect that number to rise to around 50, although the model is in fact unlimited and therefore presents one of the biggest opportunities for suppliers that’s been seen in recent years.
+There are currently around 20 suppliers who have expressed strong interest in working towards HSCN compliance and we expect that number to rise to around 50, although the model is, in fact, unlimited and therefore presents one of the biggest opportunities for suppliers that’s been seen in recent years.

-But what can public sector as a whole learn from this process?
-The sheer scale of HSCN alone represents one of the largest network transition programmes undertaken in public sector for many years.
-It demonstrates best practice in collaboration between NHS Digital and industry, achieved over very aggressive timescales, and we hope it will pave the way for similar initiatives in public sector.
+But what can the public sector as a whole learn from this process?
+The sheer scale of HSCN alone represents one of the largest network transition programmes undertaken in the public sector for many years.
+It demonstrates best practice in collaboration between NHS Digital and industry, achieved over very aggressive timescales, and we hope it will pave the way for similar initiatives in the public sector.